 - Global Talent Attraction: Australia’s reputation for successful multiculturalism attracts skilled migrants, international students, and investors seeking stable, inclusive environments.
 The country continues to draw some of the most educated migrants in the OECD.

 - Innovation and Creativity: Diverse perspectives drive innovation.
-Australia can leverage its multicultural advantage to develop creative solutions for global challenges, with culturally diverse workplaces showing higher innovation rates.
+The country can leverage its multicultural research advantage to develop creative solutions for global challenges, with culturally diverse workplaces showing higher innovation rates.

 Sydney’s Multicultural Suburbs